Paris between the Wars (1918–1939): Housing

 Because of the economic crisis and the decline of the Paris population, little new housing was built between the wars.
-There were some notable changes to the interiors of apartment buildings: thanks to the introduction of elevators, the apartments of the wealthiest tenants moved to the upper floors, where the air was believed to be more healthy, while the servants moved down from the small rooms under the roof to the mezzanine or the ground floor.
+There were some notable changes to the interiors of apartment buildings: thanks to the introduction of elevators, the apartments of the wealthiest tenants moved to the upper floors, where the air was believed to be more healthy, and the servants moved down from the small rooms under the roof to the mezzanine or the ground floor.
 The old double-cage elevators were gradually replaced by more modern elevators.
 The hallways of the new buildings became narrower and less decorated.
 Beginning in the late 1930s, as the threat of war became more real, many new apartment buildings had basements which could also serve as bomb shelters.

 One important addition to the housing of Paris was the Habitation à Bon Marché, or HBM, an apartment building built by the state for low-income Parisians.
 Beginning in 1920, hundreds of HBMs were built in the zone around the city cleared by the destruction of the old Thiers Wall of fortifications.
 Others were built in neighborhoods which the city administration identified as particularly unhealthy due to overcrowding, where epidemics of tuberculosis and other contagious diseases had been reported.
 Seventeen such neighborhoods were identified.
 One area was at porte de Clingnancourt, where an outbreak of plague had taken place in 1920.
 The old buildings were torn down and replaced in 1933 with HBMs.
-The new buildings were usually made of concrete and red brick, and were solidly constructed, with large windows and ornamental ironwork.
-Between 1929 and 1949, the government built 22,000 low-income housing units in Paris, for 129,000 residents.
+The new buildings usually were made of concrete and red brick, and were solidly constructed, with large windows and ornamental ironwork.
+From 1929 and 1949, the government built 22,000 low-income housing units in Paris, for 129,000 residents.